tracybannon/RealTechnologist/README.md

  ### 1. Setting up Hugo (this is for Windows 11)

  - Setting up HUGO:  https://www.jeremymorgan.com/tutorials/golang/how-to-hugo-windows-11/
- - Instructions verified on August 20,2023
+ - Instructions verified on August 20,2023 using "Installing the Binary (The Easy Way)"

  ### 2. Cloning + Running Locally